YunchaoYang/ppiclF-doc/source/examples/dem_pack_3d.rst

 Note that the additional subroutine ppiclf_user_MapProjPart() is delcared as well.
 Since it is not used in this example, it is left empty but still delcared.

-The two user files PPICLF_USER.h and ppiclf_user.f are then copied to the LocalCodeDir/ppiclF/source/ directory and the library can be built using make.

 External Calls
 ^^^^^^^^^^^^^^
 In order to solve the system of equations, a driver program is used.
 In this case, a simple fortran MPI program in the example file test.f is used for this purpose (the library can instead be linked as a static library, as decribed in the :ref:`linking` section).
 Specifically, the driver program is responsible for setting the initial conditions of the solution variables :math:`\mathbf{Y}_0 = \mathbf{Y} (t = 0)`, specifying solver options, and looping through time.